I Saw the TV Glow: Potential sequel

-In May 2024, in an interview with USA Today, Schoenbrun stated that a sequel to I Saw the TV Glow was possible, saying that they'd be open to approaching the story from a different perspective.
+In May 2024, in an interview with USA Today, Schoenbrun stated that a sequel to I Saw the TV Glow was possible, saying that they would be open to approaching the story from a different perspective.
 In September 2024, Schoenbrun made a post to X (formerly Twitter), in which they mentioned having an idea for a sequel to I Saw the TV Glow that they want to make "in a few years".
+In an August 2026 interview with Douglas Greenwood, Schoenbrun further reaffirmed their intention to make a sequel to I Saw the TV Glow, stating that they have an idea “meaty" and relevant enough to warrant the large amount of time that would be spent to create the film.